List of Scream (film series) characters: Mickey Altieri

 Mickey Altieri is a student at Windsor College and Derek's best friend.
 Like Randy Meeks from Scream, he shows an avid interest in horror films and sequels.
 In the finale he is revealed as the current Ghostface, with his accomplice Mrs. Loomis.
 He kills Sidney's boyfriend Derek in front of her.
 Mickey states that he carried out the killings with the intention of getting caught, believing he would receive fame for his deeds and from the resulting trial, and intending to blame film violence for influencing him.
 Contrary to Mickey's desires, however, Mrs. Loomis intends to disappear after the killings; so she shoots him, seemingly fatally.
-After Mrs. Loomis' defeat, though, Mickey leaps to his feet to attack Sidney, but is finally killed by Gale and Sidney.
+Before Mickey collapses, he fires his gun, wounding Gale and she falls offstage.
+After Mrs. Loomis' defeat, though, Mickey leaps to his feet screaming, but is finally killed by Gale and Sidney.

 In the original Scream 2 script, Mickey was murdered by Ghostface while trying to save Sidney, but this was changed in rewrites after the original script was leaked online.

 Scream VI sees a new Ghostface in NYC who attacks the remaining four survivors from the previous film.
 The new killer is leaving masks worn by past Ghostfaces.
-After an attack at Sam and Tara’s apartment the killer leaves the mask used by Mickey and Mrs. Loomis.
+After an attack at Sam and Tara's apartment the killer leaves the mask used by Mickey and Mrs. Loomis.
 Later on a photo of Mickey and all the other past killers can be seen while Kirby Reed (now FBI) is investigating.

+Mickey is the only Ghostface killer who was a serial killer prior to adopting the Ghostface moniker.